snomsionius/ToneTinker/README.md

-# ToneTinker - ReShade packakge & effects manager
+# ToneTinker - ReShade package & effects manager

 ## YOU WILL GET A VIRUS WARNING
 I hope that I can fix that in a future release.